 A tooth fracture is a break or crack in the hard shell of the tooth.
 The outer shell of the tooth is called the enamel.
 It protects the softer inner pulp of the tooth.
 The inner pulp contains nerves and blood vessels.

 An untreated tooth fracture can lead to pain, infection, or tooth loss.
 It depends on the type of fracture.

 Types of tooth fractures include:

-- Craze lines—shallow cracks that cause no pain and require no treatment
+- Craze lines—shallow cracks that cause no pain and do not need treatment

 - Fractured cusp—breaks in the chewing surface of the tooth

 - Cracked tooth—the tooth cracks from the chewing surface down toward the root of the tooth